wxcctechsummit/holcct2108/CiscoLiveLabLibrary2108.md

 2. Ensure that you have received your tenant login credentials and directions to make some test calls before starting the Lab

 **Quick Links**<br>
-*Hint: for links to open in separate tabs, right click and choose open in separate tab.
-Videos will automatically open in a separate tab*
+*Note: We've done our best to ensure links open in a new tab, but if it does not, just right click and select the open in new tab option*

 * <a href="https://portal.wxcc-us1.cisco.com/portal" target="_blank">Portal</a>
 * <a href="https://analyzer.wxcc-us1.cisco.com/analyzer/home" target="_blank">Analyzer</a>
+* <a href="https://desktop.wxcc-us1.cisco.com" target="_blank">Agent Desktop</a>

 ## Analyzer Lab Configuration
 ![Banner](images/analyzerlabsetup.jpg)